SonjaElena/vue-expense-calculator/README.md

 # Calculate expensive

+Partially following along a tutorial to try
+- compositional vue
+- use packages
-Partially following along a tutorial to try compositional vue, use packages and get a better understanding of organizing bigger projects
+- get better understanding of organizing bigger projects
+- use props
+- use custome events

---> temporarily on hold
+--> currently on hold